 Creating quality content is time-consuming and expensive, so unless you are checking to see what is working, you are bound to waste time, money, and energy.
 Always be aware of the numbers.
 Most social platforms have great backend analytics that can be used to review the success of each of your posts and campaigns.
 Using the analytics, test out post types and see what kinds of content get the most engagement and views.
 Brainstorming more content based on what performs well is key to connecting your message with your audience and growing awareness for your organization.

 Across all social platforms, consistency is key.
 Posting regularly and responding to messages and comments helps your posts be seen and discovered by other potential audience members.

 Not only does consistency help boost your presence to planform algorithms, but it also communicates to your audience that your brand is trustworthy, dependable, and connected.
 You have the potential to turn your followers into ambassadors when you prove your brand presence is solid and dependable.

-Social media platforms have become increasingly curated and audiences expect quality posts.
-Every post reflects on the brand and rushing to just post for posting sake can negatively affect people’s perception of the company or organization.
-Planning out platform themes and content monthly and even quarterly, ensures that you post regularly and deliver quality.
+Social media platforms have become increasingly curated, and audiences expect quality posts.
+Every post reflects the brand, and rushing to just post for posting sake can negatively affect people’s perception of the company or organization.
+Planning out platform themes and content monthly and even quarterly ensures that you post regularly and deliver quality.
 Each post should either inform, inspire, or delight your followers.